This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Other Workplace Retirement Plans

-SIMPLE (savings incentive match plan for employees of small employers) retirement accounts, the maximum contribution limit rises to $12,500 from $12,000; the catch-up contribution limit rises to
+SIMPLE (savings incentive match plan for employees of small employers) retirement accounts, the maximum contribution limit remains unchanged at $12,500.

-• For simplified employee pensions (SEPs), the minimum compensation amount rises to
+•For simplified employee pensions (SEPs), the minimum compensation amount remains unchanged at

 Non-401(k) Workplace Retirement Plan Limits